-- For the first time ever, more than half of the people who need treatment for AIDS are getting it – that’s 19.5 million people accessing the treatment they need to live healthy and productive lives.
+- Almost 65% of the people who need treatment for HIV are getting it – that’s 23.3 million people accessing the treatment they need to live healthy and productive lives.

-- 17 million people living with HIV are still not accessing the treatment they need.
+- Over 14 million people living with HIV are still not accessing the treatment they need.

-- Fewer people were infected with HIV last year than any other year since the UN started counting back in 1990.
+- Fewer people contracted HIV last year than any other year since the UN started counting back in 1990.

-- Three people are infected with HIV every minute–that’s 1.8 million people globally last year alone.
+- Three people contract HIV every minute–that’s 1.7 million people globally last year alone.
 And young women account for two out of three new infections among young people in sub-Saharan Africa.

-- Financing from donor governments is down for the second year in a row and total financing is far short–$7 billion short–of where it needs to be by 2020 to end AIDS for good.
+- Donor governments spent $8 billion to combat HIV in low- and middle-income countries in 2018, similar to funding levels a decade ago.
+And total financing is far short–$7 billion short–of where it needs to be by 2020 to end AIDS for good.

-- Promising new prevention tools are in the pipeline – like an injectable drug for long-lasting HIV prevention and an HIV vaccine.
+- Promising new prevention tools are in the pipeline, such as an injectable drug for long-lasting HIV prevention.
 While it will take time for these tools to be fully developed, tested, and deployed, their potential to dramatically speed up the response to HIV/AIDS is huge.

-- Any slowdown in the AIDS response now risks a resurgence of the disease as Africa’s population grows.
-The number of young people in sub-Saharan Africa is growing faster than any other region in the world, and this population is particularly susceptible to HIV.
+- Any slowdown in the HIV response now risks a resurgence of the virus as Africa’s population grows.
+The number of young people in sub-Saharan Africa is growing faster than any other region in the world.

 The outcome rests squarely on the shoulders of today’s leaders.
 To accelerate our impact and ensure that every person can get the care and treatment they need, they must take action to close the resource gap, support innovation and strengthen health systems.
 Anything less could surrender the hard-earned gains of the past decade.